The Ultimate Guide to Lighting Every Room

 The living room is where the whole family gathers, marking it as the most used room in the house.

-Lighting the Kitchen & Dining Room
+Kitchen & Dining Room Lighting Guide

 Featured: Ogaleesha - Wall Sconce - Brown